xavierLowmiller/xavierLowmiller.github.io/_posts/2018-09-19-Evaluating-Dependencies.md

 Some SDKs cost money.
 While this should be considered, open source packages have a price as well:

-[Some libraries][RxSwift] are harder to learn and integrate than others.
+[Some libraries][RxSwift] can have a steep learning curve for you and your team.
 Others are tough to integrate, to update, or to maintain during operating system upgrades.

-Always run a cost/benefit analysis in your head to see if a dependency is making your life easier, or harder.
+Always run a cost/benefit analysis in your head to see if a dependency is actually making your life easier, or harder.

 ## Does it have dependencies?

 Dependencies tend to require even more dependencies.
 You have to decide if you agree with the choices.
 Since you never really asked for these, you typically don't get much benefit from them while having to pay all the costs.

 Furthermore, some clients require all dependencies to be audited.